AlRodriguezGar14/generate_class/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## What is a Canonical Orthodox class?

 The Canonical Orthodox or Orthodox Canonical Class Form in C++ is a term that refers to a class that implements certain member functions that the C++ compiler can automatically generate.
 These functions are essential for managing resources, especially when objects of the class are copied or destroyed.
 In C++98 this consists of four member functions:

 - Default constructor: Constructs a new object and initializes its members.
 - Copy constructor: Constructs a new object as a copy of an existing object.
 - Destructor: Cleans up when an object is destroyed, such as releasing any memory that was allocated.
 - Copy assignment operator: Assigns the value of an existing object to another existing object.

-Manually building these functions ensures that they are implement correctly without any unexpected behavior.
+Manually building these functions ensures that they are implemented correctly without any unexpected behavior.